CLion2/ECS179_Project/ProjectDocument.md

 Background sounds: fireplace loop, water dripping, Jail door closing Trailer Music: Hum, Tribal Drums, Dramatic reveal

+There was no background music and only the player had sound effects while all of the enemies had voice lines instead.
+The environment sounds typically play on loop and sound playing was not tied to an animation playing.

 ## Gameplay Testing - David West